-Local libraries also love getting donations of book.
-If they not suitable for loaning, they will sell them and put the funds back into purchasing other books for the library.
+Local libraries also love getting donations of books.
+If they’re not suitable for loaning, they will sell them and put the funds back into purchasing other books for the library.

-Local hospitals and doctor surgeries will often accept old magazine for patient waiting rooms.
+Local hospitals and doctor surgeries will often accept old magazines for patient waiting rooms.

 Dandelion Support Network: supports vulnerable families by providing much-needed goods such as all baby goods (baths, bottles, bassinets/cribs/beds, breast pumps, breast pads, car capsules, etc), toys, CDs & DVDs for children, decor and more.
-Click here to find out when the next donation day is being held.
+Click here to book in a time to drop your donations off in Caringbah.

-Mummies Paying it Forward also accept baby/children’s clothing and essentials, nursery items, and toys.
+Mummies Paying it Forward also accepts baby/children’s clothing and essentials, nursery items, and toys.
+For a detailed list of what they’re accepting right now, head to their website.
 See drop off locations in the ‘clothes’ section at the top of this article.

-Local playgroups: often use pre-loved toys for their groups and some may gladly accept your donations.
+Local playgroups: a great place to donate pre-loved goods Sydney.
+Playgroups often use pre-loved toys for their groups and some may gladly accept your donations.